-Metric: Use the Metric drop-down to select the type of error metric.
-See Appendix 3: Error Metrics for more information on the error metrics Sensible Machine Learning uses.
+The optimal error metric score can be the lowest score, the highest score, or the closest to zero.
+It is dependent on the type of metric.
+See Appendix 3: Error Metrics for more information about the error metrics SensibleAl Forecast uses.